 Runner’s Tribe – Running Shoe Reviews

 As with most Nike shoes, the Pegasus 35 Turbo comes with a lot of hype.
-Loaded with a new magic/hero foam that Nike won’t tell us too much about, the shoe is simple, light, and the midsole is soft yet springy.
-And yes, the shoe feels crazy fast.
+Loaded with a new magic/hero foam (yes it has some of the same foam as used in the Vaporfly 4%) the shoe is simple, light, and the midsole is soft yet springy.
+And yes, it is crazy fast.

 The Pegasus 35 Turbo is a lightweight trainer that feels at ease during a slow recovery run, a hard tempo, or a fast fartlek.
 It is very versatile in nature.
 Not designed for super long runs, the shoe is pretty good for nearly anything else.
 If you are familiar with the traditional Pegasus range, this is simply a lightweight version designed for faster running.